MailTape/MailTape-v1/_posts/2018-05-20-Eric-Chenaux.md

 # MailTape's selection

 ## Eric Chenaux – There's Our Love
-_Sanjay_: **"**'Slowly Paradise' is [Eric Chenaux](http://ericchenaux.com/)’s new solo record—a collection of songs filled with soothing, honeyed singing and bent, fried fretwork.
+_Sanjay_: **"**'Slowly Paradise' is [Eric Chenaux](http://ericchenaux.com/)’s new solo record—a collection of songs filled with soothing, honeyed singing and bent, frazzled fretwork.
 On this track, the melody dissolves into improvisation, leaving a haze of wah pedals, loose strums and electronics that float on the surface like glints of sunlight on a dewy morning.**"**

 ## Tashi Dorji – Karma Lata
 _Sanjay_: **"**[Tashi Dorji](https://tashidorji.com/)'s music is at once frenetic and tranquil.
 But it's tranquility I'm concerned about this morning with this track from the 2015 split LP alongside Marisa Anderson.
 It's a rolling and meditative five minutes that cycles its way around an abstract melody with clipped harmonics and stuttering fret work.**"**